Hunga Tonga–Hunga Haʻapai: 2014–2015 eruption

-Geologists from Tonga and New Zealand who visited the volcano on 19 January said the eruption had quieted in the last 24 hours.
+Geologists from Tonga and New Zealand who visited the volcano on 19 January said the eruption had quieted in the previous 24 hours.
 They noted that nearly all the eruption was now coming from the vent on the new island, with steam clouds rising to a height of 7 to 10 km, and ash and rock being thrown to a height of about 200 to 300 m.
 Emission of ash was limited, with magma rocks hitting the ocean causing some steam explosions.
 The team found no floating volcanic debris, such as pumice rafts, and the smell of volcanic gases was intermittent.
 Tongan officials established a zone 20 km in diameter around the island to protect visitors from rock, ash, and acid rain.

 Tongan officials declared the eruption at an end on 26 January, after observing no new gas, ash, or rock emerging from the island vent.
 By this time, the island was 1 to 2 km wide, 2 km long, and 120 m high.
 The new island had joined with Hunga Haʻapai, and was about 200 m away from joining with Hunga Tonga.
 Locals visiting the island said seabirds were nesting.
 In June 2015, entrepreneur Ian Argus Stuart became the first person to overnight on this new island formation.
 Spending 11 nights on the island, Stuart survived eating nothing but seagull eggs and squid.
 Stuart went to Hunga Tonga with the help of the Spanish explorer Álvaro Cerezo, who provides castaway experiences to remote desert islands around the planet.